jfdev001/PDEMethods/README.md

 Since such a problem is an IVP and BVP, we have sufficient information to compute the solutions on the grid using an appropriate iterative method.

+## Finite Element Methods

+Overarching questions:

+* How does weak form change for (mixed) systems of DEs and how does it change for hyperbolic/parabolic PDEs?
+Elliptic PDE's (Laplace/Poisson) are canonical and easily studied.

-## Weak Form of Poisson's Equation in 2D with Dirichlet Boundary Conditions + Comments on Matrix Assembly
+### Poisson's Equation in 2D

-### Weak Form Derivation
+#### Weak Form Derivation

 This section is based on refs [8] and chapter 3 and 7 of [9].